MaverickDevelopment/soul-contract-calculator/README.md

 Welcome to the official repo for Soul Contract Calculator.
 This is where people can report bugs, provide general feedback, and make feature requests.

-You can download the Soul Contract Calculator from the Microsoft Store here: TODO
+You can download the Soul Contract Calculator from the Microsoft Store here: https://www.microsoft.com/store/apps/9MV3GZGSN8BD

 ## About this app